starlitriver/starlitriver.github.io/content/guides/mathematics/how to evaluate reciprocal trig functions.md

 evaluating these other trig functions isn't hard, for you also find the absolute value of the output, and then you apply the correct sign

-we can also reference the common values table
+we can also reference the common angles table

 | $\theta$       | $0$ | $\dfrac{\pi}{6}$      | $\dfrac{\pi}{4}$      | $\dfrac{\pi}{3}$      | $\dfrac{\pi}{2}$ |
 | -------------- | --- | --------------------- | --------------------- | --------------------- | ---------------- |